 because of high current fusing to handle more customers, the fuse did not blow.

-THE INSUFFICIENT NEUTRAL OPENED, RESULTING IN 15,000 VOLTS negligently seeking a ground through the CUSTOMER'S fences, homes, phones, and cable TV drops, potentially raising pipes and wiring several thousand volts!
+THE INSUFFICIENT NEUTRAL VAPORIZED, RESULTING IN 15,000 VOLTS negligently seeking a ground through the CUSTOMER'S fences, homes, phones, and cable TV drops, potentially raising pipes and wiring several thousand volts!

 The open wire and the burn mark on the pole is the result of 15,000 volts vaporizing the "neutral" wire on the circuit that feeds several neighborhoods.
 Since this line was open, the 15,000 volts on the top "hot" wire (lateral) that feeds all these homes, had to find another path to ground.
 This path was through the customer's homes.